jakeberran/PythonMusic/README.txt

 Jake Berran
 Last Updated: 05/07/21

 Hello!
-This is the PythonMusic library, or whatever it should be called since I am a beginner programmer.
+This is my PythonMusic library.
 It has many functions to work with music and MIDI files.
 It's very much in progress, but still at a point where people can use it if they wish.

 Here is a general overview of the folders and files: